 In India, skin whitening creams are being used since ages as white complexion has been associated with prosperity and beauty for thousands of years.
 However, after the post globalisation, India has evolved as a key market of the cosmetic products.
 Further with the growth of the online marketing portals, now the products across the globe are being flooded into Indian markets.
 A market research survey reveals that the market for skin whitening creams is constantly growing.
-Skin Lightening Market was valued at USD 4.74 Billion in 2020 and is projected to reach USD 7.68 Billion by 2028, growing at a CAGR of 6.23% from 2021 to 20281.
-In India, skin lightning (or whitening) products have been estimated to be of worth of about USD 0.45-0.53 billion.2
+Skin Lightening Market was valued at USD 4.74 Billion in 2020 and is projected to reach USD 7.68 Billion by 2028, growing at a CAGR of 6.23% from 2021 to 2028.
+In India, skin lightning (or whitening) products have been estimated to be of worth of about USD 0.45-0.53 billion.

-India was among the few countries across the globe that restricted the use of mercury in cosmetics including skin whitening cream and completely prohibited it under the Drug and Cosmetics Rules, 1945 of the Drugs and Cosmetics Act, 19403.
+India was among the few countries across the globe that restricted the use of mercury in cosmetics including skin whitening cream and completely prohibited it under the Drug and Cosmetics Rules, 1945 of the Drugs and Cosmetics Act, 1940.
 However, an amendment was brought in 2017 and the mercury limit of use in cosmetics was brought to 1 ppm.
-As per the Drugs and Cosmetic Rules, 2020 of the Drugs and Cosmetics Act, 1940, the prescribed mercury limit is 1 ppm as an unintentional impurity which is applicable to the producers as well as cosmetics to be imported to India.4
+As per the Cosmetic Rules, 2020 of the Drugs and Cosmetics Act, 1940, the prescribed mercury limit is 1 ppm as an unintentional impurity which is applicable to the producers as well as cosmetics to be imported to India.

-As the mercury is very commonly used in the skin whitening creams and there are enough evidences that mercury-containing skin whitening creams can lead to adverse health impacts, the Minamata convention on mercury also restricted the mercury use in cosmetics from 1st January, 2021 the manufacture, import and export of cosmetics with over 1 ppm mercury is prohibited.5
+As the mercury is very commonly used in the skin whitening creams and there are enough evidences that mercurycontaining skin whitening creams can lead to adverse health impacts, the Minamata convention on mercury also restricted the mercury use in cosmetics from 1st January, 2021 the manufacture, import and export of cosmetics with over 1 ppm mercury is prohibited.

 In this context, Toxics Link has been associated with a global NGO campaign on Mercury-Added Skin-Lightening Creams conducted by the EEB in collaboration with the ZMWG to support national government efforts to ban the manufacture, import, export and use of mercury-added cosmetics (with mercury content over 1 ppm).
 In this framework, skinlightening products have been sampled and tested in 2018 and 2019.
 In its latest study in 2019, samples were collected in India from the market as well as from the online marketing portal including Flipkart and Amazon India.
-The study reported very high levels of mercury in all the samples ranging from 48 ppm to as high as 113000 ppm despite the allowed limit of 1 ppm under the Drugs and Cosmetics Act, 1940.
+The study reported very high levels of mercury in all the samples ranging from 48

+As per the Cosmetic Rules 2020 of the Drugs and Cosmetics Act 1940, the permissible mercury limit is 1ppm as unintentional impurity. ppm to as high as 113000 ppm despite the allowed limit of 1 ppm under the Drugs and Cosmetics Act, 1940.
 Incidentally, it has been found that most of these skin lightening products are imported from neighbouring countries like Pakistan, Philippines, Singapore, Bangladesh, China, Thailand etc.